If you have not yet signed up for the NASM CNC certification, receive a big discount here.

-Confidence is defined as how someone feels in regard to their ability to get something done, or even how they feel about their personal appearance.
+Confidence is how someone feels about their ability to get something done or even how they feel about their appearance.
 Confidence can range from low to high.
-As it relates to eating and nutrition, this is the confidence that someone has in their own ability to make the proper decisions when they are getting food.
+Regarding eating and nutrition, this is the confidence that someone has in their ability to make the proper decisions when they are getting food.

-Self-efficacy is the confidence that someone has for changing or successfully engaging in behaviors to achieve that outcome.
+Self-efficacy is the confidence that someone has in changing or successfully engaging in behaviors to achieve that outcome.
 The level of self-efficacy changes based on many variables.
-These are mastery experiences, social modeling, social persuasion, and the physical and the mental responses.
+These are mastery experiences, social modeling, social persuasion, and physical and mental responses.

-Social modeling is described as vicarious experiences that someone will model their own behavior based on.
-This is done by seeing someone doing something, and then doing it or telling yourself that you can also do it.
+Social modeling is described as vicarious experiences in that someone will model their own behavior based on.
+This is done by seeing someone doing something and then doing it or telling yourself that you can also do it.

 The Profile of a Weight Loss Client

 Nutrition coaches work with a variety of client types, and this means that we should create a client profile of weight loss for the clients.
 This keeps coaches in their scope of practice and shows the need to refer to outside help.
-Prior to this client profile, the coaches should find the specific populations in which they are comfortable working with, or the ones they have experience with.
+Before this client profile, the coaches should find the specific populations with which they are comfortable working with or the ones they have experience.

-Another important factor in the client profile is determining what the actual goal of the client is.
+Another important factor in the client profile is determining the client’s actual goal.
 Perhaps as a coach you have more experience or are simply more comfortable with a certain goal type.
 This would limit how much you work with other goals.